FAQs

 -

-Initial clients will need to pay for their booking 48 hours in advance to secure their appointment.
+Initial clients will need to pay the full fee for their booking 24 hours in advance to secure their appointment.

 Please refer to the Booking and Cancellation policy for more information on cancellations.